CARING FOR DOGS WITH A DEVELOPMENT PROGRAM

 COOKED VEGETABLES.
 Dogs, unlike many other animals, are mainly carnivores.
 However, today dogs must eat cooked vegetables.
 In fact, raw vegetables and raw meat are bad for dogs!
 Possible reasons why cooking is needed are:

-3. Other reasons may be the low level of minerals in all food today.
+3. Low levels of vital minerals in all food today.
 This includes dog food, since dog food is made with the same ingredients as human food, and the soils of the earth are mainly depleted.
-Cooked vegetables, unlike other foods, contains a great deal of certain minerals that seem to be required today.
+Cooked vegetables, more than any other foods, contains a great deal of certain minerals that seem to be required today.

 However, domesticated dogs are different from coyotes and wolves, for example, who are dog relatives.
 Dogs cannot extract enough minerals from tough vegetable fibers, so you must cook the vegetables until they are soft, not crunchy.
 Also, the raw vegetables seem to be a little hard on the digestive tract of domesticated dogs.